chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/CONTRIBUTING.md

     - Feel free to write mocks yourself, but it's definitely not recommended
     - ... and NO, we will not add another mocking framework!
 - §1.7 Use meaning full commit messages
-    - If we see on of [these](http://whatthecommit.com/) commit messages, you shall be hunted to depths of hell
+    - If we see one of [these](http://whatthecommit.com/) commit messages, you shall be hunted to depths of hell
     - No, seriously... do yourself and others a favor and write meaningful commit messages to give other's (and your future self) a glimpse of the commit's changes
     - If you are really into it, you might want to read [this](http://chris.beams.io/posts/git-commit/)
 - §1.337 The architects are always right!